• Products

 • Safety and efficiency concerns due to accidents and unexpected stops

 A sophisticated obstacle detection system can reduce development time.
-It also improves efficiency and easing integration challenges for your end user.
+It also improves efficiency and reduces integration challenges for customers.

 Read more about the roadblocks to AMR mass adoption.

-Is obstacle detection part of your core IP?
-If not, you should consider purchasing a third-party system.
-That's especially so when time-to-market is critical.
+Is obstacle detection part of your core intellectual property?
+If not, consider purchasing a third-party system.
+This helps accelerate production when time-to-market is critical.

 Purchasing an obstacle detection system can lead to faster development and increased developmental capacity.
-You’ll also minimize maintenance needs and enhance the value for your end-user.
+It also minimizes maintenance requirements and enhances the return for customers.

-But the decision isn’t always that simple.
-It requires internal auditing and weighing your vendor options.
+But, the decision is not always that simple.
+It requires internal auditing and evaluating vendor options.
 These considerations include:

 • Resource allocation analysis